|

 administrative assistant might have developed a system for

-making his or her work much easier, yet feel that that's not
+making his or her work much easier, yet feel that it's not

 all made mistakes, and we've all gained knowledge from them